dfinity/interface-spec/spec/index.md

 The HTTP response to this request can have the following responses:

 -   200 HTTP status with a non-empty body.
-The response contains the canister response, which is either a `reply` or a `reject`.
+This status is returned if the canister call completed or was rejected.

-    -   If the update call completes, then the response is a CBOR (see [CBOR](#cbor)) map with the following fields:
+    -   If the update call completes, meaning the call state is in `reply`, `reject`, or `done`, then the response is a CBOR (see [CBOR](#cbor)) map with the following fields:

         -   `status` (`text`): `"certified_state"`

         -   `reply` (`blob`):  A certificate (see [Certification](#certification)) with subtrees at `/request_status/<request_id>` and `/time`.
 See [Request status](#state-tree-request-status) for more details on the request status.

-    -   If the update call resulted in a non-replicated reject, the response is a CBOR map with the following fields:
+    -   If a non-replicated pre-processing error occurred due to [canister inspect message](#system-api-inspect-message), then the body of the response contains information about the IC specific error encountered.
+The body is a CBOR map with the following fields:

-        -   `status` (`text`): `"non_replicated_rejection"`
+        -   `status` (`text`): `"canister_inspect_message_rejected"`

         -   `reject_code` (`nat`): The reject code (see [Reject codes](#reject-codes)).